Our Tools and Methods

-What is the Knowledge Value Chain?
+What’s the Knowledge Value Chain®?

-How does the KVC help us?
+How does the KVC help us in practice?

 • KVC thinking describes knowledge, not as the end point, but as an enabling force on the pathway to value